 Since graduating from Bank Street and in addition to founding the American Poetry Museum, he also teaches as a lecturer of museum studies at The Johns Hopkins University Krieger School of Arts and Science, serves as the curator of the arts collections at the University of Maryland Global Campus, and has excelled as executive director for Maryland’s Prince George’s African American Museum and Cultural Center.

-To meet the evolving needs of students, beginning in Fall 2021 Bank Street is launching a new master’s degree program, Learning and Engagement in Museums and Cultural Organizations.
+In 2021, Bank Street launched a new master’s degree program, Learning and Engagement in Museums and Cultural Organizations.
 It is ideal for professionals who want to learn to think reflectively and strategically about how museum education can advance organizational strategies for inclusion, engagement, and community participation.